jstorimer/spin/README.md

 Usage
 =====

-Use spin with a single command:
+Start up `spin` the same way you would `autotest`, with a single command:

 ``` bash
 spin
 ```

-That will start watching your files and run tests when there are changes.

-TODO
-====

-* Maintain backwards compat with a spin-push script.
-* What about --push-results?
-Each test process can get a pipe and it can be connected to the spin-push pipe?
-* Add other rails paths to watch
-* dev env with hoe
-* ship it!
+Under the hood that fires up two processes, one to watch files and one to preload your Rails env.
+Each test run involves forking a child process off of the master.
+So each time you skip the cost of loading gems, rails, and the basic initialization.

+## Batched Testing

+## Always Listening

+## Backwards Compat

 ``` bash
 spin push test/unit/product_test.rb